Even with 5-0 lead, Verlander can't get 1st World Series win

-HOUSTON (AP) — Even with a 5-0 lead, Justin Verlander couldn't get his first World Series win.
+HOUSTON (AP) — Justin Verlander was dejected.
+Even with a five-run lead, he couldn't get his first World Series win.

 Perfect through three innings, he was utterly fallable in the fourth and fifth.
-Nick Castellanos started Verlander's downfall with a run-scoring single, and Alec Bohm and J.T.
-Realmuto each hit a two-run double that pulled the Philadelphia Phillies into a 5-5 tie with the Houston Astros in Friday night's opener.
+Nick Castellanos started Verlander's downfall with an RBI single, and Alec Bohm and J.T.
+Realmuto each hit a two-run double as the Phillies rallied for a 6-5, 10-inning win over the Houston Astros in Friday night's opener.

+“Disappointing,” Verlander said.
+“My team gave me a five-run lead and I wasn’t able to hold it.
+I feel really confident that 99% of the time that I’m able to hold that lead and unfortunately today I wasn’t. ”

 Verlander was pulled after five innings.
-The 39-year-old right-hander allowed six hits and two walks in an outing that left him 0-6 with a 6.07 ERA in eight World Series starts.
+The 39-year-old right-hander allowed six hits and two walks in a no-decision that left him 0-6 with a 6.07 ERA in eight World Series starts — the highest ERA of any pitcher to throw at least 30 innings in the Fall Classic.

+“I need to do better.
+No excuses,” he said.
+“Just need to execute pitches better.
+I felt like I had some guys in good situations and just wasn’t able to quite make the pitches that I wanted to.”

-He became the fourth-oldest pitcher to start a Series game after 43-year-old Roger Clemens, 40-year-old David Wells and Early Wynn, a slightly more aged 39.
-He said he was ready and looked the part, his face filled with the stubble from his habit of shaving only right after a start.
+Verlander became the fourth-oldest pitcher to start a Series game after 43-year-old Roger Clemens, 40-year-old David Wells and Early Wynn, a slightly more aged 39.
+Verlander said he was ready and looked the part, his face filled with stubble from his habit of shaving only right after a start.

-Likely headed to his third Cy Young Award after going 18-4 with a big league-best 1.75 ERA in his return from Tommy John surgery, Verlander has said he hopes to pitch until age 45.
+Likely headed to his third Cy Young Award after going 18-4 with a big league-best 1.75 ERA in his return from Tommy John surgery this season, Verlander has said he hopes to pitch until age 45.

 His first three innings could not have been smoother.
 A sharp fastball averaging 95 mph, a curve and a slider kept the Phillies off balance the first time through the batting order.
 Verlander needed 36 pitches to get nine outs, 27 of them strikes.

-But Rhys Hoskins singled to center on a fastball with one out in the fourth, Bryce Harper singled on a slider with two outs and Castellanos singled on a slider to drive in the Phillies' first run.
+But then Rhys Hoskins singled to center on a fastball with one out in the fourth, Bryce Harper singled on a slider with two outs, and Castellanos singled on a slider to drive in the Phillies' first run.

+"I thought we did a great job grinding at-bats out," Harper said.

+Only after Bryson Stott worked out a 10-pitch walk did Verlander retire Jean Segura on an inning-ending popup, his 31st pitch of the inning.

+“He made some mistakes with his breaking ball, because almost every pitch they hit was a breaking ball,” Astros manager Dusty Baker said.
+“He couldn’t get the breaking ball down.
+That’s what changed.
+Sometimes you change your game plan.
+You can’t keep throwing the same guys the same way all the time.
+That’s rare for him not to make those pitches.”

-Then in the fifth, No. 9 hitter Brandon Marsh doubled leading off, Kyle Schwarber singled and one out later, Realmuto drove another hanging curve off the chain-link fence in left-center to tie the score.
+Then in the fifth, No. 9 hitter Brandon Marsh doubled leading off to break an 0-for-14 slide, Kyle Schwarber walked and one out later, Realmuto drove another hanging curve off the chain-link fence in left-center to tie the score.

+“Maybe just I wasn’t executing pitches as well.
+They got some traffic on the bases and managed to have some really good at-bats and put the ball in play," Verlander said.
+“They have a great lineup, they have been hot, and we knew that coming in.
+To cool them off I feel like you have to execute.”

+Teams had been 220-5 in Series games when leading by five or more runs — the previous loss had been by the 2002 San Francisco Giants, who wasted a five-run lead in an 11-10 loss to the Angels.
+That Giants team, like this year's Astros, was managed by Baker.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sport